langchain-ai/langgraph/docs/docs/concepts/human_in_the_loop.md

 graph_builder.add_node("human_approval", human_approval)
 graph = graph_builder.compile(checkpointer=checkpointer)

-# After running the graph and hitting the breakpoint, the graph will pause.
+# After running the graph and hitting the interrupt, the graph will pause.
 # Resume it with either an approval or rejection.
 thread_config = {"configurable": {"thread_id": "some_id"}}
 graph.invoke(Command(resume=True), config=thread_config)